hardik21390/Econometrics-Data-Assignment-1/README.md

     9.Estimate a second regression model that includes the Gini index and summarize the results in a table and interpret.

 Please refer to the assignment document for more detailed instructions and resources.
+Please refer to the final PPT for the insights.